Crisis Resources

 Legal

 Health Services offers free legal services to help patients with evictions, access to public benefits, special education, domestic violence, immigration and more.
 See below for more information about the Medical Legal Community Partnership, or call your Health Services medical clinic for a referral.
+If you want to know the types of case handled, please click on the “Types of Cases Handled” section below.

 Medical Legal Community Partnership-Los Angeles is a collaboration between the department and four local non-profit legal services organizations.
 The program serves low-income residents in Los Angeles County, helping patients with legal problems that affect their health.